 And here is a map of the complex with explanations:

 And there are not only buildings above the ground.
 There are also several underground tunnels built during the Bar Kokhba revolt.
-The underground passage that was made available to the public is between points #12 and #13.
+The underground passage connects points #12 and #13.

 Point #10, to the southeast of the village, is a rock-hewn winepress.
 And during the Second Temple period, there were many winepresses in this area.

 And before we leave Horvat Etri, I want to mention the bronze half a sheqel coin found in one of the complexes.
-The coin has an inscription saying: “Year One of the Freedom of Israel”, which means that it was mint during the third year of the Jewish War.
+The coin has an inscription: “Year One of the Freedom of Israel,” meaning it was minted during the third year of the Jewish War.
 Hence we know that the complexes were used in the Jewish War.
 You can find images of the coin on page #17 of this paper.

-We did the longer hike (the one marked in red on the map above) and returned to the parking.
+We did the longer hike (marked red on the map above) and returned to the parking.

 As you can see, almost two thousand years later, farmers still grow grapes in this area.
 And if you want to pick grapes and taste them, I suggest visiting Tali Grapes in Moshav Lachish.